makerdao/community/governance/votes/Executive vote - October 26, 2022.md

 * rETH/USD

 Please review [MIP10](https://mips.makerdao.com/mips/details/MIP10) and the [forum thread]([://](https://forum.makerdao.com/t/mip10c9-sp31-proposal-to-whitelist-oasis-app-on-rethusd-oracle/18195)) to inform your position on this issue before voting.

+### Enable Starknet Fees

+As per the successful outcome of this [governance poll](https://vote.makerdao.com/polling/QmbWkTvW#vote-breakdown), the 1 basis point fee will be enabled on Starknet Teleport if this executive proposal passes.

+The technical changes to enable this fee have been explained in [this post](https://forum.makerdao.com/t/starknet-changes-for-2022-10-26-executive-spell/18468), for more information on the fee mechanism, please see this [documentation](https://docs.starknet.io/documentation/develop/L1-L2_Communication/messaging-mechanism/#l1-l2_message_fees).

 ### rETH-A Vault Type Onboarding